giovannidesisto/pimp_my_fubry/README.md

 ## 🎯 Game Engine
 ### Configuration Files:

+The game engine is still i develop!

-The game engine uses CSV files for configuration:
+The module will use a CSV files for configuration:

 game.csv format:
 ```csv